luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 And components that could be reused and re-purposed.

-We wanted to empowers developers and content creators to build their own pages and templates with the design system we built.
+We wanted to empower developers and content creators to build their pages and templates with the design system we built.

 - Implement reusable components to eliminate inconsistency
 - Build a dynamic brand that is scalable and adaptable